dacrands/bergen-gatsby-cms/src/pages/projects/the-impact-of-visuals-aids-on-memory-skills-through-qualitative-surveys-and-quantitative-data-analysis.md

     name: Dr. DiLauro
 blog:
   - body: >-
+      The experimental phase can be started during the fall semester.
+The design is almost finalized and how the equipment is going to be set up is ready.
+      Emails will be sent to BCC students.
+There will be a volunteer bias, but that is the limit of this project.
+There will be two groups: the control group and the treatment group.
+The participants will be randomly assigned to a group to avoid bias through a coin flip.
+By leaving it to chance, the variables will be equalized.
+The control group will solve 10 multiple choice critical thinking problems.
+The treatment group will go through a 3 minute guided meditation before solving the same 10 questions.
+The participants will have the electrodes on the whole time.

+      The only thing that needs to be worked on is the statistics part of the experiment.
+Rather than not giving the control group anything, it may be better to give them a placebo stimulus, such as talking.
+If nothing is given and only the treatment group is given a meditation, then they may think that meditation will have more of an effect than it does.
+    date: 2019-08-05T19:05:47.888Z
+    title: 'Week 9 '
+    image: /img/bergen-stem-graphic.jpg
+  - body: >-
       Equipment for EKG was received & tested it out for the first time.